ythecombinator/react-matchez/README.md

 - [react-device-detect](https://github.com/duskload/react-device-detect): Declarative matching for device type
 - [react-matches](https://github.com/souporserious/react-matches): Declarative matching for media queries

-> **react-match** then comes as a first-class-React, generic, strongly-typed, solution that you can use to build your own domain-specific matching solutions—and reduce drastically the `if`/`else`/`switch` boilerplate from your components.
+> **react-matchez** then comes as a first-class-React, generic, strongly-typed, solution that you can use to build your own domain-specific matching solutions—and reduce drastically the `if`/`else`/`switch` boilerplate from your components.

 # Documentation